AxonIQ/giftcard-demo/README.md

 ```
 ./mvnw spring-boot:run
 ```
-However, if you have copied the jar file `giftcard-demo-1.0.jar` from the Maven `target` directory to some other location, you can also start it with:
+However, if you have copied the jar file `giftcard-demo-4.8.jar` from the Maven `target` directory to some other location, you can also start it with:

 ```
-java -jar giftcard-demo-1.0.jar
+java -jar giftcard-demo-4.8.jar
 ```
 The Web GUI can be found at [`http://localhost:8080`](http://localhost:8080).

 If you want to activate only the `command` profile, use:

 ```
-java -Dspring.profiles.active=command giftcard-demo-1.0.jar
+java -Dspring.profiles.active=command -jar giftcard-demo-4.8.jar
 ```
 Idem for `query` and `gui`.